 Generally, car insurance for married couples is cheaper than for single drivers.
 This is based on statistics showing married drivers are often a lower driving risk.
 However, it’s important to note you may want to look at other car insurance options if you or your spouse have a poor driving record.
 Combining your policies could increase your premiums instead of dropping them.

 Whether married or single, there are things you can do to lower your car insurance rates.
-Shopping around to different insurance companies can help you price shop, you could look at increasing your premium (as long as you have cash on hand to pay the deductible if necessary), discuss available discounts with insurers and have them do some comparables between a joint policy with your spouse and separate policies.
+Shopping around to different insurance companies can help you price shop, you could look at increasing your deductible (as long as you have cash on hand to pay it), discuss available discounts with insurers and have them do some comparables between a joint policy with your spouse and separate policies.

 If you are married or getting married soon, it’s worth contacting your insurance company to find the best car insurance options for married couples, which could save you money on your rates.